xuqiongkai/xuqiongkai.github.io/index.md

 ### Latest News
-+ [Apr, 2023] **'Rethinking Round-Trip Translation for Machine Translation Evaluation'** is accepted to Findings of ACL 2023.
-Our work discusses and clarifies the confusing signals in Round-Trip Translation (RTT) evaluation on SMT, and we demonstrate some successful use of RTT evaluation on NMT.
++ [May, 2023] **'Rethinking Round-Trip Translation for Machine Translation Evaluation'** is accepted to Findings of ACL 2023.
+Our work discusses and clarifies the confusing signals in Round-Trip Translation (RTT) evaluation on SMT, and we demonstrate some successful usage of RTT evaluation on NMT.
 Congrats to Terry and all co-authors!
 + [Apr, 2023] I will serve as Publication Chair at **ALTA 2023**.
 + [Feb, 2023] I will be teaching **'Text Analytics for Business'** (BUSA90543) this winter semester.
 + [Feb, 2023] **'Security Challenges in Natural Language Processing Models'** is accepted to EMNLP 2023 (<span style="color:blue">Tutorial</span>).
 See you in Singapore!